Welcome to our guide to email marketing automation.

 4: Does it fit in with your workflow?

 Be sure that the email marketing automation platform works well with other aspects of your business (like social media, email marketing, web analytics, etc.) Make sure that the email automation platform is a good fit for your workflow and integrates with other services you use for business.

 5: How much access will you have to email templates?

 This could be especially important if you want to create landing pages specifically for email messages.
 Do they offer email designers or will you be on your own?
 There are 3rd party options, like Stripo, to create HTML templates.

 Consider opt-in forms, also.
 Most services only offer rudimentary opt-in forms.
 You’ll likely need a 3rd party form provider.

 6: What are their reporting features like?

 You need to know how well your email campaigns perform and what subjects work best with your audience.
 Email a marketing automation tool should provide detailed reports about the performance of your email campaigns so that you can optimize them over time.

-If this feature isn't available with an email marketing service then it won't be able to track email opens, link clicks and email unsubscribes.
+If this feature isn’t available with an email marketing service, it won’t be able to track email opens, link clicks, and email unsubscribes.
 Consider if you can create automation based on tracking metrics.
 One thing you want to know about is Lead Scoring so you can remove inactive users from your contact list.
-Some SaaS CRMs either don't provide this information or charge extra to get it.
+Some SaaS CRMs either don’t provide this information or charge extra to get it.
 After all, they charge based on the number of users on your contact list.

 A good email automation tool should integrate with a variety of email tools like popular email clients, email tracking software, website analytics tools, and social media platforms.